bjoli/RrbList/src/RrbTree/README.md

 inserting elements arbitrarily.
 Those extras come with a cost, but only when you use them.
 Other than that the tree is exactly like clojures tries.

-Concatenations and splits are O(log N) in RRB-trees, but they will result in a slightly unbalanced tree, where lookups now rely on a 32-long look up table of how indices, but only for the paths that have done a slice/merge.
+Concatenations and splits are O(log N) in RRB-trees, but they will result in a slightly unbalanced tree, where lookups now rely on a 32-long look up table of how indices are layed out, but only for the paths that have done a slice/merge.

 This started as a port of   [C-RRB by Jean Niklas l'Orange](https://github.com/hypirion/c-rrb), but made some different choices along the way.